miku/lpug-luigi/README.md

     * 1 ran successfully:
         - 1 DailyPlays(date=2015-10-08)

-    This progress looks :) because there were no failed tasks or missing external dependencies
+    This progress looks :) because there were no failed tasks or ... dependencies

     ===== Luigi Execution Summary =====